Dollar gains on rate rise view, euro stable after selloff

 The U.S. currency made broad gains on Monday, boosted by research from economists at the San Francisco Fed indicating investors may be underestimating when the Fed is likely to hike rates.

-The dollar also has benefited from a weak euro, which has deteriorated since the European Central Bank last week cut rates to new lows and launched an asset-purchase program to ward off deflation.
+The dollar also has benefited from a weak euro, which has deteriorated since the European Central Bank last week cut rates to new lows and launched an asset-purchase programme to ward off deflation.

 "The bigger picture is good things in the U.S. and not so good things overseas," said Marc Chandler, chief currency strategist at Brown Brothers Harriman in New York.